Why should we hire you? This is a tough but common interview question. Learn how to ace the answer with our complete guide and sample answers.

 - Show off your knowledge about the company.

 - Indicate how your expertise and skills would make you the perfect fit.

 Keep in mind: it’s okay to be a little bit personal at this stage.

 See how recruiters evaluate your answer to this interview question:

 Alright, now it’s time to see some sample answers to “Why do you want to work here?”

 Note: These sample answers below will refer to four different positions.
 If you need help with crafting your answer for a different position, let me know in the comments, I’ll give you some hints!

-Why do You Want to Work Here Answer Sample—Nurse
+Why Do You Want to Work Here Sample Answer—Nurse

 “Why would you like to work here?”

 “I recently came across an article about your hospital in The Los Angeles Daily Journal.
 I’ve learned that your Oncology Ward has been the first one in California to comprehensively tackle the problem of breakthrough pain experienced by patients.
 It immediately resonated with me, as for the past 7 years I’ve been working with NGOs and patient organizations on raising the public awareness of that common, yet not widely acknowledged malady.”